-You may also find that at times you will receive emails or letters from the Higher Education Registry Office.
+You may also find that at times you will receive emails or letters from the Registry Office.
 These are likely to be regarding matters such as results and graduation arrangements.
-If you change your address during the course of the year (either your home or term-time address), please inform the Higher Education Registry Assistant at heregistrar@ucleeds.ac.uk and your Head of Department.
+If you change your address during the course of the year (either your home or term-time address), please inform the HE Registry Assistant at heregistrar@ucleeds.ac.uk and your Head of Department.

-1.7 Personal Tutors
+1.6 Personal Tutors

 All undergraduate students are assigned a Personal Tutor.
-The Personal Tutor for your programme is Paul Danby who can be contacted via the contact details above.
+The Personal Tutors for your programme who can be contacted via the contact details above: Helen Gorman, Charli Butterfield, Naomi Francis.